-Since this subject seems to come from time to time, this or I get sent a note on the subject asking about such...
-I thought it would be smart and combine a few past chats and emails into one article on this subject.
-This way we can update this one as we find new "basic" tips to pass on to everybody, or when one of our guides on Flats Nation would like to update this list to help our newer members to the sport become more successful in less time 😊
+Since this subject seems to come occasionally, this or I get sent a note asking about such...
+I thought combining a few past chats and emails into one article on this subject would be smart.
+This way, we can update this one as we find new "basic" tips to pass on to everybody or when one of our guides on Flats Nation would like to update this list to help our newer members to the sport become more successful in less time 😊

 Topics related to Situational Awareness (SA) while you are on or surveying any body of water...

-Nothing affects a fish more than water temperatures and they can detect tiny changes and react as needed for their survival.
-At one time I had a water temperature gauge on my console running all the time, now it is always showing on my SIMRAD screen.
-In summer, I am looking for cooler water, and in winter naturally, warmer water even if just a few degrees.
-Warmer water like that which is located on, or the tide has moved onto dark grass patches or bottom that is holding up the surrounding water temperatures, even if just a few degrees attract more fish.
-They are cold-blooded high-res animals so think of water temperature like you would a throttle for an engine.
+Nothing affects a fish more than water temperatures; they can detect tiny changes and react as needed for survival.
+At one time, I had a water temperature gauge on my console running all the time; now, it is always showing on my SIMRAD screen.
+I am looking for cooler water in summer and winter, naturally, warmer water, even if just a few degrees.
+Warmer water like that which is on, or the tide has moved onto dark grass patches or bottom, holding up the surrounding water temperatures, even if just a few degrees, attract more fish.
+They are cold-blooded animals, so think of water temperature like a throttle for an engine.

 High-Pressure System Fishing.
-If I had a dime for every time, I heard that "Fish feel atmospheric pressure that is why fishing in High-Pressure weather conditions is so difficult" I could retire already... 🙄 Goes to show (they) did not take the same engineering classes that I and many others did.
-It is simple, You cannot compress a fluid IF you could, the brakes on your truck would not work 😉 Fish do not feel the weight of atmospheric pressure (period) they do, however, feel changes as they move throughout the depths of the water column which is why you see their swim bladders sticking out when pulled up very quickly from deep water.
-For most Flats Fishing though, this aspect never comes into play since most of the time you are fishing in the top twenty feet of water as it is...
-What that weather condition can and does bring is winds and clearer skies in many cases.
+If I had a dime for every time I heard that "Fish feel atmospheric pressure, that is why fishing in High-Pressure weather conditions is so difficult," I could retire already... 🙄 Goes to show (they) did not take the same engineering classes that I and many others did.
+It is simple: You cannot compress a fluid.
+If you could, the brakes on your truck would not work 😉 Fish do not feel the weight of atmospheric pressure (period); they do, however, feel changes as they move throughout the depths of the water column, which is why you see their swim bladders sticking out when pulled up very quickly from deep water.
+For most Flats Fishing, though, this aspect never comes into play since, most of the time, you are fishing in the top twenty feet of water as it is...
+What those weather conditions can and do bring is winds and clearer skies in many cases.
 The increased amount of light (something fish cannot adjust for as we can) and winds moving and stirring up the water can and do make fish move.
-Maybe better stated, as creatures of habit we all tend to go back to spots where we last caught fish.
+Maybe better stated, as creatures of habit, we all tend to return to spots where we last caught fish.
 And that is a logical place to start if those same conditions (pattern) are present.
-But, be prepared to move and start scouting for fish that have tails, and move around quite a bit to find conditions that are better suited for them to thrive.
+But be prepared to move and start scouting for fish since they have tails and move around quite a bit to find conditions better suited for them to thrive.

 I am not all hung up on Tides as many are...
-I fish when I can and just look for water movement that will help bring a meal to the fish.
-Does not matter if it is a Rainbow Trout in a clear mountain stream, or a Sea Trout sitting in wait along the edge of a grass flat for dinner to come to them, they will usually have their heads pointed into the current (tide) waiting to make a strike!
+I fish when I can and look for water movement that will help bring a meal to the fish.
+Whether it is a Rainbow Trout in a clear mountain stream or a Sea Trout sitting in wait along the edge of a grass flat for dinner to come to them, they will usually have their heads pointed into the current (tide), waiting to make a strike!
 I do like to use low tide conditions for slow visual scouting since I can see the bottom structure (grass, oyster beds, or small channels) and incoming tides to float into such areas when possible.
 An awesome tool (TidesPro) that will help with reading the Tides and Trip planning can be found by clicking Here

-Google Earth saves me time and fuel in finding new flats to fish for sure.
-I look for Points, Oyster beds, and tidal creeks in areas I am looking to go fish in.
-Since it has Lat and Long numbers I can either zero in on such spots or print off a picture to look at as drift or run in on the trolling motor in those new areas.
+Google Earth saves me time and fuel in finding new flats to fish.
+I look for Points, Oyster beds, and tidal creeks in areas I want to fish in.
+Since it has Lat and Long numbers, I can either zero in on such spots or print off a picture to look at as drift or run in on the trolling motor in those new areas.

-A good pair of Polarized sunglasses and a "Buff" as well as a cool ball cap or visor to help stop any light leaking into the top and sides of your face is critical.
+A good pair of Polarized sunglasses, a "face and neck shield," and a cool ball cap or visor to help stop any light leaking into the top and sides of your face is critical.
 This also saves from getting sun-fried even in the winter.
-We are big fans of Bajio Sunglasses and can read and hear more about them by clicking Here

-Birds feeding or just standing in certain locations tell me a lot!
-I have watched Fish and Birds work in tandem to press the bait towards each other and feed.
-What is that old saying when the Man was asked “How did you catch all those fish?
-His reply was simple “A little Bird told me…”
+Birds feeding or just standing in specific locations tell me a lot!
+I have watched Fish and Birds work together to press the bait towards each other and feed.
+What is that old saying when the Man was asked, “How did you catch all those fish?
+His reply was simple ,“A little Bird told me…” 😉

 Some way to get Elevated on your front casting deck to see better.